evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 ## Climate system

 There is one climate system available.
-The  climate system supports different temperatures in two zones for the driver and passenger.
+- **2-zone climate system:** Supports different temperatures for the driver and passenger.

 This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
 This can increase consumption in cold weather compared to models with a heat pump.

-## Comfort
+## Comfort features

-XPENG G3i has several features to make your life as a driver or passenger more comfortable.
+The XPENG G3i includes several features to enhance comfort and convenience:

 {{<evkxdisplayaddarticle />}}